itsimplis/Energy-Tracker-Web-App/README.md

 ## Database initiliazation

-Make sure 'household_power_consumption.txt' file is present and placed under: `server\database\` folder.
+Make sure 'consumption.csv' file is present and placed under: `server\database\` folder.
+Create a database named 'postgres'.
 Run `python -m server.database.init` to create the database schema, and start loading it with data.
 The proccess may take ~ 6 minutes due to data cleaning and proccessing taking place, prior to insertions.